 Is turkey safe for dogs?
 For all those bird dogs, a little treat of cooked meat is just fine.
 Most veggies get the green light too, but make sure to follow these guidelines.
-When you sit down to feast, give pup her own special (dog-friendly) meal by topping her usual dinner with a little boneless turkey, sweet potatoes or green beans, and a drizzle of gravy.
+When you sit down to feast, give pup her own special (dog-friendly) meal by topping her usual dinner with a little boneless turkey, sweet potatoes, or green beans.
 Yum!
 We’ll have what Fifi’s havin’.

 Keep foods like chocolate, onion, garlic, walnuts, and raisins far away from pup.
 And as always, steer clear of items high in fat or sugar.
 Doughs with yeast or raw eggs are a no-go, and can cause bloating that requires an emergency vet visit.
 Safe to say everyone should keep their paws out of the dough.

 A dog loves a bone, it’s science, but cooked turkey bones have a tendency to splinter, which puts your pup at risk for choking or serious internal damage.
 And skip the turkey skin; it’s difficult for your pooch to digest and can lead to pancreatitis.
 Keep unattended trash cans out of fluff’s reach.